 Most auction buyers are in the motor trade.
 If you’re lucky and attract a private buyer, they might be prepared to pay more for your car than a dealer would be.

 You’ll need to pay an entry fee of around £30, set a reserve price for your car, take it along to the auction and then wait for the hammer to drop.

 You simply advertise your car on the site with a full description and photos, and then put the auction ‘live’.

 There are some charges – for example, eBay Motors charge an insertion fee of £10 and a final value fee based on the selling price (£20–£35).

 Did you know?

-It is illegal to knowingly sell someone a car that has outstanding finance without informing them of the situation.
+It is illegal to knowingly sell someone a car with outstanding finance without informing them of the situation.

-- Inform the finance company and ask them for the “settlement figure” they will need from you to pay off your loan in full.
+- Inform the finance company and ask them for the “settlement figure” they’ll need from you to pay off your loan in full.

-- Pay off the settlement figure, plus any early repayment fee and administration fee that the lender might charge.
+- Pay off the settlement figure, plus any early repayment fee and administration fee the lender might charge.

 Despite these costs, paying off your loan early should end up costing you less than your remaining payments would have done.

 The finance company will have registered your car on the HPI and Experian databases when you took out the finance plan.

-Before buying a used car, dealers and most sensible private buyers check these databases to make sure that there’s no finance outstanding on it.
-You can arrange a car history or data check by the AA, RAC, HPI Checkopens in new window and other companies for around £20.
+Before buying a used car, dealers and most sensible private buyers check these databases to make sure there’s no finance outstanding on it.